By Prodigy Finance (AIGAC Sponsor)

 - Educational loan providers – While not available everywhere, there are also lenders who work specifically with educational loans, such as CommonBond in the United States.
 International students can also take a look at Prodigy Finance for information on loans for qualified students studying abroad.

 And, although you cannot provide financial advice to your clients, you may want to let them know that an early start is often the best way to secure scholarships.
 And, at the very least, it’s usually the best way to ensure on-campus housing is available and visa applications aren’t rushed.
-Then it’s back to reviewing personal statements and studying for the GRE.
+Then it’s back to reviewing personal statements and studying for the GMAT or GRE.